framework-one/cfmljure/README.md

 # Your Clojure Code

-Your Clojure code also needs to be on your classpath. cfmljure assumes there is a **clj/** folder on your class path and all your Clojure code lives under that folder.
+Your Clojure code also needs to be on your classpath.
+By default, cfmljure assumes there is a **clj/** folder on your class path and all your Clojure code lives under that folder.

 If you're working with Leiningen, your code will be organized into projects under the **clj/** folder.
 If you're